Call us: 1-866-726-9510

 Step 4: Summarize where you and where you’re going

-After the promises, state what you know about your relationship.
-This is a great way to tie your wedding vows together and focus on the two of you.
-(1 line)
+After you’ve made your promises, this is a great way to tie your wedding vows together and focus on the two of you.

 Examples: